 With Halloween creeping up (literally) on us at the end of the month, many people across the UK live in fear and dread of potential vandalism against their homes.

-Current financial pressures and the number of families on low incomes means that many homes are not insured.
-According to one large insurer, the collective damage done during Halloween and Bonfire nights through anti-social behaviour is somewhere in the region of £1.5 billion, which an average of almost £300 per household in repair costs.
+Current financial pressures and the number of families on low incomes means that many homes are either not insured or are under-insured.
+One large home insurance provider estimated that the collective damage done during Halloween and Bonfire nights through anti-social behaviour is somewhere in the region of £1.5 billion.
+That’s an average of almost £300 per household in repair costs.

-Last year, 21 percent of householders in the UK reported damage to their homes as a result of “tricks” such as raw egg throwing, or, alarmingly, rubbish bins being set alight.
+Around 21% of householders in the UK reported damage to their homes as a result of such ‘tricks’ as thrown raw eggs, or, alarmingly, rubbish bins being set alight.

-People breaking fences or stealing gates, plants and other outside equipment or fittings accounted for 6 per cent of reported damage, whilst damage from fireworks and sparklers caused 3 percent of homeowner’s claims.
+People breaking fences or stealing gates, plants and other outside equipment or fittings accounted for 6% of reported damage, whilst damage from fireworks and sparklers caused 3% of homeowner’s claims.

-Here’s a few tips to help minimise the opportunities for mischievous ‘Tricksters’ to reek havoc;
+Here are a few tips to help minimise the opportunities for mischievous ‘Tricksters’ to wreak havoc this Halloween:

 - Check – and renew if necessary – your household insurance;